 This means if you want to see all of these places it’s probably going to be best to arrange a driver or spend a few days here exploring by public transport.
 As we were planning to spend 10 days in Taiwan and visit plenty of cities along the way we felt one day in Taichung was enough time for us to visit the main bits that we wanted to see.

-So if you’re lucky enough to have a day in Taichung, here are the best things to do!
+So if you’re lucky enough to have a day to spend exploring the city, here’s a little Taichung blog packed with our tips on the best things to do!

 Not often in the list of top things to do in Taichung but a beautifully maintained well laid out park that’s a lovely place to hang out for a couple of hours.
 It’s pretty centrally located and features a nice waterfall and a pond and bridge area.
 One to wander through if it’s en route to somewhere you’re headed.
 We loved sitting and watching the world go by, seeing the locals exercising and socialising.